Selling a House ‘As Is’ in Tennessee

 When you place your home on the market, it’s hard to predict if your top offer will come from a cash buyer or a buyer pre-qualified for a home loan.

 But if you end up working with a financed buyer, be aware that different mortgage types (such as conventional or government-backed FHA, USDA, or VA loans) have different minimum property standards.
-These are standards related to the overall condition of a property which will play a role in the willingness and/or ability of a lender to finance a buyer’s loan.
+These standards pertain to the overall condition of a property and will play a role in a lender’s willingness and ability to finance a buyer’s loan.

 Before properties can be financed, their value and condition are typically examined by a Tennessee-licensed, independent appraiser contracted by the buyer’s mortgage company.